jenkinsci/mesos-plugin/README.md

 Mesos slaves can be tagged with attributes.
 This feature allows the Jenkins scheduler to pick specific Mesos slaves based on attributes specified in JSON format.
 Ex. {"clusterType":"jenkinsSlave"}

+### Mesos authentication ###

+By default the plugin (a Mesos framework) registers with Mesos master without authentication.
+To enable authentication:

+  1. Set the `Framework principal` and `Framework Secret` fieds in the plugin configuration page.

+  2. Ensure the same credentials (`principal` and `secret`) are setup on the Mesos master via `"--credentials"` command line flag (See `./mesos-master.sh --help` for details).

 ### Checkpointing ###

 Checkpointing can now be enabled by setting the "Checkpointing" option to yes in the cloud config.
 This will allow the Jenkins